-The EGI Public Key Infrastructure (PKI) for the authentication of the users and the service hosts is based on the IGTF PKI implementation1.
-IGTF is currently scheduling a migration from the SHA-1 hash algorithm to the newer version SHA-2 - for the newly released certificates- and this will likely happen during 2013.
+The EGI Public Key Infrastructure (PKI) for the authentication of users and service hosts is based on the IGTF PKI implementation1.
+The IGTF is currently scheduling a migration from the SHA-1 hash algorithm to the newer version SHA-2 - for newly-issued certificates only - and this will probably happen during 2013.

-This document will provide a brief introduction to the subject, and a description of the impact of these planned changes in the EGI infrastructure.
+This document provides a brief introduction to the subject, a description of the impact of these planned changes on the EGI infrastructure and an EGI action plan.